 Shari Hyman, president and COO of the Battery Park City Authority, resigns as of Sept.
 30, 2017

-Hyman's tenure at the BPCA has been marked by many accomplishments and also by controversy.
+Hyman's tenure at the BPCA was marked by many accomplishments and also by controversy.
 In announcing her resignation, BPCA Chairman Dennis Mehiel said that the accomplishments included "record amounts of new, free, high-quality community programming; a range of vital capital projects completed on time and on budget; ever improving relations with the community at large; a 'AAA' bond rating and reduced over-all budget; and an inclusive approach to comprehensive resiliency planning."

 Mehiel also lauded Hyman for assembling "a first-class team of professionals who run the day-to-day operations of the Authority."